 10. Strong sugar and refined carbohydrate cravings

 Now that you have ruled candida in or out here are some other articles for further reading that will be helpful.
-Candida is not easy to remove once in the body and well outlined regimens for complete removal to avoid a repeat flare up is required.
-These are also outlined in articles found below:
+Candida is not easy to remove once in the body and well-outlined regimens for complete removal to avoid a repeat flare up is required.

 Left untreated, severe candida yeast infections can be very debilitating often getting worse not better over time.
 The body usually battles candida overgrowth through the digestive system and frequently the battle deteriorates to impaired and ineffective levels.
 Over time, candida overgrowth can break down the health and wholeness of even the strongest person on many system levels of the body, but particularly the gut health system.